-The Unit provides an independent voice on consumer issues.
+The Consumer Research Unit (CRU) provides an independent voice on consumer issues.

-The Unit aims to improve the understanding of consumer markets and consumer protection frameworks.
+The CRU aims to improve the understanding of consumer markets and consumer protection frameworks.
+CRU Members contrubite to the national and international dialogue on consumer issues through research and publication

-The Consumer Research Unit offers short courses and workshops in current consumer law issues.
+The Unit offers short courses and workshops in current consumer law issues.

 Publication of Consumer Law and Policy in Australia and New Zealand – Federation Press